Applies to England

 Bus services run close to the reserve from St Austell to Newquay and from St Columb Major to Bodmin.
 See the Traveline SW website for details.

 The reserve is mid-way between the towns of St Dennis and Roche.
 The A30 runs to the north of the reserve.
 There is a car park near the junction between A30 and the B3274.
+Voluntary car parking charges can be paid in advance or on the day using the RingGo app.

 The Lizard NNR is a complex of a number of isolated sites on a peninsula in Cornwall.